-You can find material that is made specially for shades.
+You can find material that is made specifically for shades.
 This fabric uses an oversize yarn with an irregular weave.
-They typically will block up to 90 percent of the suns heat and UV rays.
+They typically will block up to 90 percent of the sun's heat and UV rays.
 You can choose to use whatever kind of fabric you wish, but the screen material will be a better choice if you are wanting to make the room more energy efficient.

-You will want to place your dowel through the hem at the top of the shade.
+Place your dowel through the hem at the top of the shade.
 You can attach the dowel to the window using hanging brackets on the inside of the window.
 If you don’t want as clean of a look, install the dowel on the outside of the window.
 This choice is yours and will simply depend on your taste.
-You will want to be sure that the dowel fits in the bracket tightly so it won’t fall back or slide out.
+Be sure the dowel fits in the bracket tightly so it won’t fall back or slide out.

 Creating your own shade screen is easy and can usually be done in the same amount of time it takes you to sew a hem.
 Since shade screens are so simple to make, you can change them out often for a fresh look.